Sergey004/Quest2-VRC/README.md

 There are two versions:

-Core version where the basic methods and the possibility to use them in other projects (Debug and Release)
+- Core version where the basic methods and the possibility to use them in other projects (Only basic ADB and OSC functions)

-GUI version where you can use this version right out of the box
+- GUI version with additional functionality (Remote connectivity, managing Oculus services and settings on PC, crash watch dog for Oculus Dash)

 ## Using
-Add a parameter to the ExpressionParameters of your avatar by assigning
+- Replace 127.0.0.1 in the vars.json file with the IP address of your headset if you are using VRChat in standalone mode (AKA VRC on Quest) or AirLink (Or VD)

-- Replace 127.0.0.1 in the vars.json file with the IP address of your headset if you are using VRChat in standalone mode
+Add a parameter to the ExpressionParameters of your avatar by assigning (Or use [Quest2-VRC OSC bindings](Bindings/Quest2-VRC%20OSC%20bindings.unitypackage) for faster integration or to test the app functions in Unity)

 For sending:
 - You can replace ```HMDBat```, ```ControllerBatL```, ```ControllerBatR```, ```SendPort``` with your own parameters is vars.txt